 For everyday life, vigorous hand washing is good enough to remove most of the germs.
 However, if you are in a public place and can't get to a sink, or if someone in your house actually has a stomach bug, I would also recommend using a hand sanitizer that has been tested and approved to kill norovirus.
 I do not recommend using regular 60-65% alcohol hand sanitizer gels such Purell because they have been shown to be ineffective against norovirus.

 Clorox Hand Sanitizing Spray

 Zylast Antiseptic is a very exciting new hand sanitizer that kills the norovirus surrogate Feline calicivirus 99.97%!
 It also possesses some residual activity and has been shown to continue working for about 6 hours against bacteria.
 It was not tested for residual activity against norovirus.
 It's active ingredient is 76% ethanol.
 The company claims that the "Zylast Technology" makes it kill norovirus much better than ethanol alone.
 They also sell the Zylast Antiseptic Lotion.
-The company told me that the lotion has not been tested for its ability to kill norovirus and their ingredients are different.
+The company told me that the lotion has not been tested for its ability to kill norovirus and the ingredients are different.
 So I recommend buying Zylast Antiseptic and NOT Zylast lotion.
 I tested the zylast antiseptic, and it did a great job killing bacteria when you first use it.
 I was unable to show that it continues to work, though.
 The thing I love most about Zylast antiseptic is that it kills bacteria well even on visibly dirty hands so it is a good choice for kids.
 You can see my experimental test results here.
 It does leave a bit of a sticky film.
 However, it is QUIETER to use compared to the sprays during church.
 Here is the technical information about Zylast.
 If you order from www.zylastdirect.com, use the coupon code "StopNorovirus" to get 10% off your order.

 76% ethanol, Water, Polyaminopropyl Biquanide, Panthenol, Hydroxyethyl Ethylcellulose, Farnesol, Peg-12, Dimethicone, and Benzethonium Chloride.